 Good or bad weather?

-Good or bad weather, it doesn’t matter to the landscape photographers; they must adapt.
+Good or bad weather doesn’t matter to landscape photographers; they must adapt.

 Nevertheless, in landscape photography, the weather is everything.
-It impacts the light, shadows, texture, and overall mood of your photos.
-This is why landscape photographers constantly keep an eye on the weather forecast.
+It impacts your photos’ light, shadows, texture, and overall mood.
+This is why landscape photographers constantly check the weather forecast.
 Getting out in ideal conditions can take your landscape photos to the next level.

 Photography becomes possible when there is light, no matter how little.
 Every type of weather has a certain atmosphere; thus, it all depends on the mood you want to create in your photos.
-If you can catch that atmosphere and display it photographically, you are probably on the right track.
-Grey, drizzly weather can have the advantage that you no longer notice the distracting backgrounds present in clear weather.
-In such conditions, making beautiful and sensitive images or even more abstract pictures is possible because the colours are pretty muted.
+You are probably on the right track if you can catch that atmosphere and display it photographically.
+Grey, drizzly weather can have the advantage that you no longer notice the distracting backgrounds in clear weather.
+Making beautiful and sensitive images or even more abstract pictures is possible in such conditions because the colours are pretty muted.
 In these circumstances, you don’t have to fear imposing shadows either.
 (Look at my blog on fine art landscape photography.)

 Best weather for landscape photos?

 Depending on the weather, visibility can change dramatically at any given time.
 The choice of the right moment is, therefore, essential.
 Unfortunately, while travelling, you cannot always make that choice.
-Even for the best photographer, creating a good picture is always a big challenge when the conditions are not favourable.
+Even for the best photographer, creating a good picture is always challenging when the conditions are not favourable.

-The best landscape photos are nevertheless taken at a specific moment when all the conditions are favourable.
-The photographer sometimes has to return several times to find that ideal moment when it all comes together: light, weather, mood, and tide.
+Nevertheless, the best landscape photos are taken at a specific moment when all the conditions are favourable.
+The photographer sometimes has to return several times to find that ideal moment when light, weather, mood, and tide all come together.

 It is not necessarily on that beautiful sunny day when everybody likes to be outside that the best photos are taken.
 Better to look for storms, fog, dramatic cloud formations, sun piercing through the clouds, sunrises and sunsets for a dose of drama and atmosphere.
-Rain clouds reduce visibility and create a layering effect adding depth to your image.
+Rain clouds reduce visibility and create a layering effect, adding depth to your image.
 It rarely rains all day long, and in between those showers, there are great opportunities.
-So, it seems that in the future, you will have to follow the weather forecasts with more attention when going out with your camera.
+So, it seems that in the future, you will have to pay more attention to the weather forecasts when going out with your camera.

-Why not include in your image seasonal clues, flowers, plants, snow, etc?
+Why not include seasonal clues, flowers, plants, snow, etc., in your image?

 The advantage of every type of weather